realpolya/savor-seasons-react/README.md

 | `/recipes/:recipeId/review`           | POST   | Adds a review to a recipe                                                         |
 | `/recipes/:recipeId/review/:reviewId` | PUT    | Updates a specific review by reviewId for a recipe                                |
 | `/recipes/:recipeId/review/:reviewId` | DELETE | Deletes a specific review by reviewId from a recipe                               |

+### Post-MVP goals

+- Create auto-complete input bar for ingredients instead of checkb-box.
+The ingredients database would serve as an API library fetching suggestions for the user as they type.
+- Create POST route for ingredients.
+User would be able to type their own ingredient, and it would automatically expand the database of ingredients.
+- Create a recipe social media platform where users can follow other users and get notifications when their favorite chefs post new recipes.
+- Work on CSS for mobile and add a "hamburger" bar functionality.

 ### Sources